konstantinjdobler/multi-conditional-stylegan/README.md

 ## Setup Instructions

 In general, instructions are the same as for the original [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch/) code.
 For multi-conditional training, you will also need to supply a `prepared_dataset.json` file with the `--cond-path` flag to the `python train.py` command.
-The `prepared_dataset.json` is should contain the multi-conditions and have the following format:
+The `prepared_dataset.json` should contain the multi-conditions and have the following format:

 ```javascript
 {